-We have a lengthy and detailed joining process that includes a 'probationary' period.
+We have a detailed joining process that includes a 'probationary' (for want of a better word) period.
 The whole joining process can take up to six months and involves a significant investment of time - particularly for the Framework member who takes on the additional responsibility for supervising a prospective member.
 Until the prospective member is confirmed following a successful probationary period they do not have full status as a Framework member (for example, they are not added to the list of members on the website and are not given a Framework email address).
-When new members are confirmed after the probationary period they pay the one-off joining fee.
+When new members are confirmed after the probationary period they pay the one-off joining fee of GBP 750.